hippwn/jeee/README.md

 ## Installing `jeee`

-Just run the following command in your favorite shell.
+Be sure to have `docker`, `docker-compose` and `git` installed on your machine.
+Then, just run the following command in your favorite shell.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/hippwn/jeee/master/tools/install.sh)"